 - Protecting children and other vulnerable people from being harmed or exploited by gambling.

-An operating licence will be required by anyone wishing to provide facilities for gambling and will be the main form of permission for commercial gambling.
-Operating licences will be issued for an unlimited period.
-A maintenance fee will be payable on an annual basis.
-The Commission also has the power to review a licence, amend licence conditions and, ultimately, revoke a licence if it has reason to do so.
+An operating licence will be required by anyone wishing to provide facilities for gambling, and are issued for an unlimited period.
+The Gambling Commission has the power to review, amend or revoke a licence if it has a reason to do so.